Derasm/StarWars/Web/Readme.md

 ## Things to do:
 - [x] Setup project on github
-- [ ] Setup branches: Main, Stage, Dev.
+- [x] Setup branches: Main, Stage, Dev.
 Stage is release, Dev merges into Stage.
 Main is initial setup.
 When a release has been made, merge Stage into Main for always clean.
 - [] Tie frontend and backend together.
 Figure out how to send the data to frontend now that API's work as intended.
-- [] Setup test project
+- [x] Setup test project
+- [x] Write tests for API.
 - [] Setup CI/CD pipeline
 - [] Add tests to the pipeline
 - []Include testing in merge to Stage.